 Building confidence in government during a prospective Y2K meltdown

-Back in 1999, Y2K threatened not only local, state, and federal government systems but also private sector information systems running everything from power grids to Wall Street.
-System malfunctions could have had cascading and disastrous consequences for the US economy.43 Trust was critical on two fronts: Institutions had to trust and act on the information regarding both the crisis and its solutions, and citizens had to trust that Y2K would be addressed so that they would not withdraw their funds from banks, hoard supplies, and so on.
+Back in 1999, Y2K threatened not only local, state and federal government systems but also private sector information systems running everything from power grids to Wall Street.
+System malfunctions could have had cascading and disastrous consequences for the US economy.43 Trust was critical on two fronts: Institutions had to trust and act on the information regarding both the crisis and its solutions, and citizens had to trust that Y2K would be addressed so that they would not withdraw their funds from banks, hoard supplies and so on.

 It was a global challenge that needed a unified approach and strong federal government leadership to solve it.

 President Bill Clinton appointed government veteran John Koskinen to lead the federal Y2K response.
-Koskinen quickly set up a small central team and decided to avoid a typical big, complex, and bureaucratic approach.
-The team realized that Y2K was more of a management issue than a deep technical issue.
+Koskinen quickly set up a small central team and decided to avoid a typical big, complex and bureaucratic approach.
+The team realised that Y2K was more of a management issue than a deep technical issue.
 What was really needed was to build confidence in the government’s Y2K strategy and string together a broad coalition that would include the private sector, academia, state and local governments, and trade associations.
-Such a “network of networks” approach focused on using the systems in place to effect change instead of creating more bureaucratic authority.
+Such a “network of networks” approach focussed on using the systems in place to effect change instead of creating more bureaucratic authority.

-To avoid panic and provide updates on the Y2K efforts to the public, Koskinen focused on direct, regular communications.
+To avoid panic and provide updates on the Y2K efforts to the public, Koskinen focussed on direct, regular communications.
 The White House started Y2K Community Conversations that allowed people to hear from key service providers on efforts to prepare computers for the date change.44 These conversations allowed citizens to voice their concerns and identify areas where more planning and preparations were required.45

 In addition to communication, it was critical to make real progress on the ground.
 Koskinen knew that this global problem could not be solved by the government alone; it needed cooperation from other stakeholders.
 As Koskinen put it, “An important lesson from Y2K is that people are willing and sometimes even anxious to cooperate with the government when it is made clear that it is a real partnership.”46